ibm-cloud-docs/codeengine/cmd_defs.md

 :   Specifies the format of the command output.
 Valid values are `json`, `yaml`, `jsonpath=JSONPATH_EXPRESSION`, and `jsonpath-as-json=JSONPATH_EXPRESSION`.
 Use `jsonpath` to specify the path to an element of the JSON output.
 This value is *optional*.

 `--password`, `-p`
 :   The password to access the registry server.
-If neither the `--password` nor the `--password-from-file` option is specified, you are prompted for the password.
+If neither `--password`, nor `--password-from-file`, nor `--password-from-json-file` option is specified, then you are prompted for the password.
 This value is *optional*.

 `--password-from-file`, `--pf`
 :   The path to a file containing the password to access the registry server.
 The first line of the file is used for the password.
+If neither `--password`, nor `--password-from-file`, nor `--password-from-json-file` option is specified, then you are prompted for the password.
+This value is *optional*.

+`--password-from-json-file`, `--pfj`
-If neither the `--password` nor the `--password-from-file` option is specified, you are prompted for the password.
+:   The path to a json file containing the password to access the registry server.
+The `apikey` field is used for the password.
+If neither `--password`, nor `--password-from-file`, nor `--password-from-json-file` option is specified, then you are prompted for the password.
 This value is *optional*.

 `--quiet`, `-q`
 :   Specify this option to reduce the output of the command.
 This value is *optional*.
 The default value is `false`.